OSLC/oslc-adapter-jama/README.md

 - In the standalone/configuration/standalone.xml file change the servlet-container XML element so that it has the attribute *allow-non-standard-wrappers="true"*.

-**Running the Jama OSLC adapter**
+**Running the Jama OSLC API**

 - Download this zip file [koneksys-oslc-adapter-jama.zip](https://github.com/OSLC/oslc-adapter-jama/archive/master.zip)
 - Unzip it
 - Open a terminal (command window) and navigate to the root folder containing the *pom.xml* file of the unzipped file
 - **Set your your Jama subdomain, username and password** in [config.properties](src/main/resources/config.properties).
 Keep in mind that the OSLC Jama API uses the credentials of a regular Jama user account to communicate with the Jama REST API.
 - **Choose to enable or disable OAuth authentication** (e.g. isOauthEnabled = false) in [config.properties](src/main/resources/config.properties)
-- **If OAuth is disabled**, run the adapter by opening a command prompt, change your directory to the root directory of the Jama OSLC API, the one containing the pom.xml file, and then run this command `mvn clean install wildfly:run`
+- **If OAuth is disabled**, run the OSLC API by opening a command prompt, change your directory to the root directory of the Jama OSLC API, the one containing the pom.xml file, and then run this command `mvn clean install wildfly:run`
 - **If OAuth is enabled**, first make sure that you have set up a management user account for Wildfly.
 You can create one by running the *adduser* script (e.g. by running the *{Wildfly root}/bin/add-user* batch file on Windows), launch the standalone Wildfly server (e.g. by running the *{Wildfly root}/bin/standalone* batch file on Windows), compile the Maven project of the Jama OSLC API  using a command prompt as described in the step before if OAuth is disabled but with this command `mvn clean install`, verify that the war file has been created at *target\jama-oslc-adapter.war*, open in your browser this page [http://localhost:9990/console/App.html#standalone-deployments](http://localhost:9990/console/App.html#standalone-deployments) by signing in with your Wildfly management user account, click the *Add* button and select the *target\jama-oslc-adapter.war* file.
 Wildly will then host the Jama OSLC API
-- Perform `CTRL+C` to stop the adapter
+- Perform `CTRL+C` to stop the OSLC API

 ### Getting Started ###